oblac/jodd-site/doc/madvoc/4+results.md

 ### Redirect Permanently('url')

-This result redirects permanently (301) to an external url.
+This result redirects permanently (301) to an external URL.
+For the other things, it works just like redirect result.

 ### Chain result ('chain')

 Chaining actions is similar to forwarding, except it is done by `Madvoc` and not by servlet container.
 Chain result type handler takes result value as the next action path.
-Chaining to the next action happens after the complete execution of first action, including all interceptors.
+Chaining to the next action happens after the complete execution of first action, including all interceptors (but not filters!).
 The following example illustrates this result type:

 ~~~~~ java
     @MadvocAction